TheAcharya/MarkerData-Website/docs/User Guide/General.md

 - You do not require exporting a movie file.
 - You do not require extraction of images.

+### Open Files and Folders Access

+Select the `Open Files and Folders Access` link to open macOS's Files and Folders Access Settings.

+### Open Full Disk Access

+Select the `Open Full Disk Access` link to open macOS's Full Disk Access Settings.

+!!!info Info
+Due to stringent security protocols implemented within macOS, you will encounter a prompt necessitating your authorisation to grant Files and Folders Access to **Marker Data** upon initial extraction.
+In the eventuality of managing multiple Configurations with varying `Export Destination` settings scattered across our local drive, it is advisable to confer **Marker Data** with Full Disk Access privileges."
+!!!

 <hr>

 ## Progress Reporting